International Student Enrollment

 Denials

 If for any reason your dependents are not approved for a F-2 or J-2 visa, please request the reason for the denial in writing.
-Then contact International Student Affairs as soon as possible.
+Then contact International Student Enrollment as soon as possible.
 We will try to assist you in any way that we can, however it is the Consul’s decision whether or not to grant a visa.
 While we can research the situation for you and try to help, there is no guarantee that it will later be approved.
 Visit the U.S. Department of State website for visa application information.

 F-1 Severe Economic Hardship Employment Authorization